gryf/tabbedalt/README.rst

    In this action, there is only one argument expected - number of the tab, i.e.::

-       URxvt.keysym.Control-1: tabbedalt:jump_to_tab:0
+       URxvt.keysym.Control-1: tabbedalt:jump_to_tab:1
-       URxvt.keysym.Control-2: tabbedalt:jump_to_tab:1
+       URxvt.keysym.Control-2: tabbedalt:jump_to_tab:2
        …
-       URxvt.keysym.Control-0: tabbedalt:jump_to_tab:9
+       URxvt.keysym.Control-0: tabbedalt:jump_to_tab:0

-   Note, that tabs are indexed from 0.
+   Note, that tabs are indexed from 1, and tab 10th is numbered as 0.

 #.
 The rest